williamchanrico/ali/README.md

 ALICLOUD_REGION_ID: ap-southeast-1
 ```

-You can also store those config in Env variable, whichever suits you.
+Uses `viper.AutomaticEnv()`, means it can also read those config from Env variable.

+Supports `dep ensure -v` to make life a bit easier.

 ## Usage

 ```
 $ ali -h
-Personal tool to interact with Aliyun or Alibaba Cloud console.
+Personal CLI tool to interact with Aliyun or Alibaba Cloud console.

 Usage:
   ali [command]